OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Social-Media-Intelligence-SOCMINT.md

 - [InstaFollowers](https://www.instafollowers.co/find-instagram-user-id)
   A simple tool that allows you to get a Instagram users user ID by searching their username.
 - [Find Instagram User ID](https://codeofaninja.com/tools/find-instagram-user-id/)
-  A simple tool that extracts a users Instagram user ID from their username.
+  A tool that shows you how to extract an Instagram users information in JSON format.

 ## **<u>Kik Messenger</u>**